waggle-sensor/data-tools/plot-data/README.md

 Plot temperature data from sensor bmp180, subsystem metsense, node 001e0610ba46 and the ontology /sensing/meteorology/temperature for node 001e0610ba8f, from 2018-06-20 to 2018-06-23 to example2.png using data from from the AoT Chicago complete dataset.
 The command to generate this plot:
 `python3 gen_custom_plots.py -i AoT_Chicago.complete.2018-07-02 -o example2.png -t 2018-06-20 2018-06-23 -p 001e0610ba46 temperature bmp180 metsense -n 001e0610ba8f /sensing/meteorology/temperature -e 10`
+The `-e 10` option is needed because otherwise the text for the provenance is too long for the image.
 Will generate terminal output:
 ```
 Extracting temperature data from node 001e0610ba46...